1. What goes on during the worship services?

 Name tags are available at the Welcome Table.
 We encourage everyone to share their name as it helps us to know each other.

-Our minister greets everyone as they enter the sanctuary and the minister enjoys talking to newcomers during the social hour following the service.
+Our minister greets everyone as they enter the Sanctuary, and also enjoys talking to newcomers during the social hour following the service.
 Unless they are tied up with other demands or it is the minister’s Sunday off, you will probably be able to speak with the minister during social hour.

-4. Are people of diverse racial or religious backgrounds welcome in congregation?
+4. Are people of diverse racial or religious backgrounds welcome in the congregation?

 Absolutely!
 We are an open and loving community.
 All are welcome.

 Yes.
-Our congregation is officially a Welcoming Congregation which affirms and promotes the inherent rights, worth and dignity of every human being.
+Our congregation affirms and promotes the inherent rights, worth, and dignity of every human being.

 6. Is there childcare during the Sunday service?